gaberamolete/XRAIToolkit/README.md

+# Explainable and Responsible AI Toolkit (v3.0 - 2023-09)
+***Developed by AI&I COE***

+The **DSAI Explainable and Responsible AI (XRAI) Toolkit** is a complementary tool to the [XRAI Guidelines document](https://unionbankphilippines.sharepoint.com/:b:/s/DataScienceInsightsTeam/EbGWZEJkn7REt1zzHspu-xABsLDpD1eD6mgHMjPJypnzdA?e=wm55U7) <change this link to the GitHub link.
+The Toolkit provides a one-stop tool for technical tests were identified by packaging widely used open-source libraries into a single platform, according to ADI/DSAI user needs.
+These tools include Python libraries such as `shap`, `dalex`, `dice-ml`, `alibi`, `netcal`, `aif360`, `scikit-learn`, and UI visualization libraries such as `raiwidgets` and `plotly`.
+This toolkit aims to:
+- Provide a user interface to guide users step-by-step in the testing process;
+- Support certain binary classification and regression models that use tabular data
+- Produce a basic summary report to help DSAI System Developers and Owners interpret test results
+- Intended to be deployable in the user’s environment

+Subsequent versions and updates will be found in the XRAI [GitHub repo](https://github.com/aboitiz-data-innovation/XRAI), accompanied by XRAI Brownbag sessions.

+# Introduction
+## Assumptions / Limitations
+The toolkit is in its second iterations of development.
+As such, there are limitations which hinders the Toolkit from being able to handle certain models and display other XRAI-related features.
+These include:
+- Only Python users for V3.
+An R-based Toolkit may be released according to demand and necessity for later versions
+- This is mostly intended for classification and regression models; unsupervised models may run on some functions but are not guaranteed to work or provided correct insight.
+- Certain features may be discussed in Guidelines V3 but are not yet in Toolkit V3
+- This toolkit does not define ethical standards.
+It provides a way for DSAI System Developers and Owners to demonstrate their claims about the performance of their DSAI systems according to the XRAI principles

+## Inputs
+Our interactive toolkit only needs two main inputs before any major analysis:
+- Model (.pkl or .sav)
+- Data (train, test) (.csv)

+We intend for the user to have inputs mostly on the XRAI-related functions.
+However, we need the user to manually input **the names of train and test file**, in addition to target variable name.
+Prompts will be shown later in the notebook where you will need to load.
+In the shared folder we have provided sample model and data (test_data.csv, train_data.csv, finalized_model.pkl).
+For testing for different models and data you may just replace files.

+## Features found in the Toolkit
+- EDA – User-friendly, no-code custom visualizations to help you analyze your data's quality and distribution
+- Fairness Preprocessing – Ready-made functions to clean and catch potential bias in data prior to model development
+- Fairness Metrics – Find out which factors are disadvantaged by the model, and receive recommendations on how to mitigate unfairness
+- Model Performance – Statistics of predicted outcome, dataset features, and error groups
+- Local Explanations – Understand how a model affects individual explanations with a variety of techniques
+- Global Explanations – Understand how a model is shaped
+- Stability Analysis – OOT validation, data and model quality, how data and concepts decays over time
+- Outlier Analysis – resampling, pre-model and post-model views
+- What-if Analysis – counterfactual measures; showing how result for individual data point may change if one of its feature values was changed
+- Robustness – Check if system can function despite unexpected inputs
+- Uncertainty – Models may not always make perfect predictions, and there can be some level of doubt or variability associated with their result

 # Running in Local Machine using Conda Environment
 To easily create the environment for XRAI in your local machine, you can run the following in a command prompt or terminal.
 ```